A classification of neighborhoods around leaves of a singular foliation: Formal singular foliations along a leaf

 In this section, we introduce the notion of formal singular foliation along a leaf $\leaf$, following \cite{Ryvkin2}.
-We show that any singular foliation on a manifold $M$ admitting $\leaf $ as a leaf induces one.
-Last, we equip its (inner, outer) symmetries with a relevant diffeologies.
+The notion is justified by the fact that, as we will show, that any singular foliation on a manifold $M$ admitting $\leaf $ as a leaf induces one, namely its infinite jet along the leaf $\leaf$.
+Last, we equip (inner, outer) symmetries of a formal singular foliation along $ \leaf$ with relevant diffeologies.

 Let $\mathcal A $ be a commutative algebra and $\mathcal A[[x_1, \dots, x_d]] $ be the algebra of \emph{formal power series in $d$ variables}, \textit{i.e.}\ the algebra of formal sums

 with $ F_{i_1, \dots, i_d} \in \mathcal A $.
 This algebra is filtered by the decreasing sequence $ \left(\mathcal A_{\geq n}\right)_{n \in \mathbb N} $ with $\mathcal A_{\geq n} $ being the ideal of formal functions of valuation $ \geq n$, \textit{i.e.}\ the ideal generated by monomials of degree $ \geq n$.
 It is a complete algebra with respect to the topology induced by this filtration.